dotansimha/graphql-yoga/.changeset/dry-cougars-breathe.md

 '@graphql-yoga/common': minor
 ---

-New "defaultHeaders" and "additionalHeaders" properties
+New "additionalHeaders" property to GraphiQL and fix headers state